tommcgurl/brewbook-ionic/README.md

 6) Add a **Brew Detail** view from the styles tab.
   - We simple create a new route in app.js and point to our already created Brew Detail controller and template.

+### Add Brew Transaction

+Now that we have denormalized the data on our firebase database, we have to make sure all brews that are added are persisted by both objects

+In other words, if we add to one, we must add to the other.

+1) Add a function to StyleService that adds a brew to the Style Object.
+  - First check to make sure we fetch the Style object.
+  - Then add to the style object and return a promise.